ssocean/ScImpactPredict/README.md

 Then, type `sh test.sh`.

 ## Testing (single article)
-Just modified the `single_pred.py` file, then type `python single_pred.py`.
+Just modify the `single_pred.py` file, then type `python single_pred.py`.
+(If you haven't modified the code as instructed in the pre-finetuning guidance, apply a Sigmoid function to the inference results.)

 ## Model Weights
 First, apply and download the LLaMA-3 pretrain [weights](https://huggingface.co/meta-llama/Meta-Llama-3-8B) at huggingface official sites.
 Then, download the provided LoRA weights (runs_dir) [here](https://drive.google.com/file/d/13-ugXsm35AuzOBUlL6jPacY_z8qVIb7x/view?usp=sharing).

-## Compare with Previos Methods
+## Compare with Previous Methods
 With a few adjustments based on your specific needs, it should work fine.
-Since these models train very quickly (less than few minutes on a single RTX 3080), we won’t be providing the trained models.
+Since these models train very quickly (less than a few minutes on a single RTX 3080), we won’t be providing the trained models.

-### We are pretty confident in our methodology and experiments, and you should be able to achieve any of the performance reported in our paper within acceptable margin.
+### We are pretty confident in our methodology and experiments, and you should be able to achieve any of the performance reported in our paper within an acceptable margin.